DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 [![Bookmark manager page](./doc/managerPage.PNG)]()

 Once you open bookmark manager on the right will be shown All of the bookmark files.
 Which ones do you think are dynamic/tracked and which ones are regular bookmarks?
-You guessed it.
-The red ones are dynamic.
+You guessed it. **The red ones are dynamic**.

 On the left side (sidenav) you can see two main elements.